CybTekk-LLP/StoneTEKK-Contact-Picker-API/README.md

 - **Privacy-Focused**: Users grant explicit consent to share contact details, and the app cannot access the entire address book.
 - **Efficient**: Simplifies importing contact details, eliminating manual data entry.
-- **Compatibility**: Currently, the API is experimental and supported on select browsers (e.g., Chrome and Edge).
+- **Compatibility**: Currently, the API is experimental and supported only on Chrome in Android.
 Ensure your browser supports the API before use.

 ### Limitations: